 During the end of your second semester, you will work with an advisor to declare a major before returning to the Boston campus.

-No. Your acceptance to Berklee is in no way affected by your preference to start in Valencia or Boston.
+No. Your acceptance to Berklee is in no way affected by your decision to start in Valencia or Boston.